strvcom/frontend-academy-2022/README.md

   - [ ] Redirect user to the list after creation
   - [ ] Refresh list of events upong creation

+## Architecture

+Deploys to Vercel will also generate dependency maps, which are made public on the deploy URL on the following paths:

+- `_dev/architecture/index.html`: Full map
+- `_dev/architecture/2.html`: 2 levels deep
+- `_dev/architecture/3.html`: 3 levels deep
+- `_dev/architecture/4.html`: 4 lebels deep
+- `_dev/architecture/5.html`: 5 levels deep

+This *should not* be available in production, but we make it so as a means to have historical evolution of the architecture refactoring.

 ## Contributing

 To start contributing to this project: